nushell/nu_scripts/modules/README.md

 - [bm](./filesystem/bm.nu) - A Simple bookmarking module.
 It uses `XGD_DATA_HOME` to save bookmarks.
 - [expand](./filesystem/expand.nu) - expansion module that implements bashes brace expansion.
-The expansion uses a list inside of braces seperated by `,` to expand into a list of multiple string variations like:
+The expansion uses a list inside of braces separated by `,` to expand into a list of multiple string variations like:
 ```
  expand a/{b,c}/d{e,f,g}.nu{,on}
 ```